ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Fill Mask.md

 ## Conclusion

 The Hugging Face Fill Mask Board offers a glimpse into the capabilities of AI-powered sentence completion.
 While the current model may require further tuning, it presents a fascinating application of language models in natural language processing tasks.

-Thank you for exploring the Hugging Face Fill Mask Board documentation.

----

-Board which calls the Hugging Face Interface Fill Mask Endpoint.

-API Key can be generated for free: <https://huggingface.co/settings/tokens> (use a key with WRITE permissions)

-> [!warning]
-> Sometimes it will error because model is loading just run the board again

 ## Code